 Timely issues, strategies, and techniques of modern educational practice.
 Course content varies from term to term.
 This course is not creditable toward the degrees in education.
 Prerequisite: license or certificate to serve as teacher, paraprofessional, or supervisor in day care center, kindergarten, or elementary or secondary school.
 CBSE 6003T Issues and Strategies in Education 15 hours each term; I credit each term.

 Timely issues, strategies, and techniques of modern educational practice.
 Course content varies from term to term.
 This course is not creditable toward the degrees in education.
-Prerequisite: license or certificate to serve as teacher, paraprofessional, or supervisor in day care center, kindergarten, or elementary or secondary school.
 CBSE 6200X Schools and Communities: The Societal Context of Schooling and the Teaching of Social Studies 30 hours lecture, 30 hours laboratory; 3 credits Examination of the historical, philosophical, social, political, and cultural contexts of schooling and the roles of schools in a multicultural urban setting.
 Making the insights of history and the social sciences accessible to children through the social studies curriculum.
 Strategies for promoting active learning of historical and social science knowledge, processes, and understandings in children in grades PreK-6.
 Prerequisite: permission of the department.

 CBSE 6201X Introduction to Literacy and the Reading/Writing Process 30 hours lecture, 30 hours laboratory; 3 credits Approaches to teaching reading/writing; perspectives from theories of psycholinguistics; emergent literacy in the pre-school years; methods and materials for teaching reading/writing as integrated processes in grades K-6; integration with content area subjects; adaptation to meet special needs of children; assessment; supervised field experiences with children.
-(Not open to students who are enrolled in or have completed Childhood and Special Education 7023T [746T].)
+(Not open to students who are enrolled in or have completed Childhood and Special Education 7023T.)
 Prerequisite: a course in literature.

-CBSE 6202X Teaching Mathematics in the Elementary School 30 hours lecture, 30 hours laboratory; 3 credits Approaches to teaching mathematics; perspectives from theories of cognitive development; methods and materials for teaching key concepts, skills, and thinking processes in mathematics, grades PreK-6; analysis of curricula; integration of mathematics with other subject areas; adaptation of instruction to meet special needs of students; assessment; supervised field experiences with children.
-Prerequisite: Mathematics \1401 [1.95] or a 3-credit mathematics course.
-CBSE 6203X Models of Teaching Science in the Elementary Classroom 30 hours lecture, 30 hours laboratory, including field experience; 3 Exploration of effective teaching practices in science; analysis of the connections among curriculum, instruction, and assessment of elementary and early childhood science.
+CBSE 6202X Teaching Mathematics in the Elementary 30 hours lecture, 30 hours laboratory; 3 credits Approaches to teaching mathematics; perspectives from theories of cognitive development; methods and materials for teaching key concepts, skills, and thinking processes in mathematics, grades PreK-6; analysis of curricula; integration of mathematics with other subject areas; adaptation of instruction to meet special needs of students; assessment; supervised field experiences with children.
+Prerequisite: Mathematics 1401 or a 3-credit mathematics course.
+CBSE 6203X Models of Teaching Science in the Elementary Classroom 30 hours lecture, 30 hours laboratory, including field experience; 3 credits Exploration of effective teaching practices in science; analysis of the connections among curriculum, instruction, and assessment of elementary and early childhood science.
 Science as a way of knowing the world and a tool for problem solving.
 Examination and evaluation of cognitive and affective foundations of materials from national curriculum projects; methods and materials for teaching key concepts, skills, and thinking processes in science, grades PreK-6.
 Integration of science with other subject areas; adaptation of instruction and assessment to meet special needs of students.
 Issues of gender bias in science teaching.
 Supervised field experience.
 Prerequisite: a 3-credit science course.